Girls' Frontline 2: Exilium: Other elements

 A secondary game mode, known as "Boundary Push", involves the player controlling T-Dolls in real-time as they traverse through a large dungeon stage to collect loot pickups and locate the stage boss, making use of stealth mechanics and environmental hazards to reach the objective.
+A major update scheduled for 2026 will implement real-time top-down shooting combat to Boundary Push.
+Meanwhile, the "Artifact Recovery" game mode combines the gameplay with roguelike mechanics, where the player collects randomised T-Dolls and buff modifiers to use during each unique run towards a final boss.

 While not in battle, the player can visit the T-Dolls in their dormitory to observe them during their everyday activities and present them with gifts to increase their affinity level, which provides minor stat increases during combat.
+Following the Deep Oblivion major update, an explorable home base of operations known as the "Crew Deck" was implemented, where the player can interact with acquired T-Dolls, play a cooking minigame in the kitchen, apply decorations and furniture to the base, and listen to ASMR content in the bedroom.

 Outside of the main game, the player is also able to read additional in-universe lore using the "Traceback" menu.
-Time-limited seasonal events have also included assorted minigames, including a rail shooter game mode parodying the aesthetic of Goddess of Victory: Nikke, a Monopoly parody board game, a survivors-like shoot 'em up, a café management simulation game, and a Doodle Jump clone.
+Time-limited seasonal events have also included assorted minigames, including a rail shooter game mode parodying the aesthetic of Goddess of Victory: Nikke, a Monopoly parody board game, a survivors-like shoot 'em up, a café management simulation game, a Doodle Jump clone, a motorcycle racing game, an auto battler, and a parody of the "butt battle" mode from Dead or Alive Xtreme 3.

 Setting

 The game is set ten years after the events of the final campaign chapter of Girls' Frontline.
 The T-Dolls, having previously been exclusively referred to by the names of the firearms they've been imprinted onto within their fire-control cores, begin choosing to adopt new, more human-like personal names as their callsigns, either for personal or professional reasons.
 As the private military company Griffin & Kryuger undergoes dissolution and reshuffling, many T-Dolls find themselves joining other organisations, or ending up settling down in civilian life.
-Meanwhile, as the URNC (Note: "Union of Rossartrist Nations Coalition" (联合政府罗克萨特主义合众国联盟), a supranational union which prior to 2063 controlled the United States, Canada, Germany, Israel, France, Australia, and the Neo-Soviet Union, and by the time of the events of Girls' Frontline 2 in 2074, later expanded into South America and northern Asia) grows in size and power, it begins to undertake a major project of purifying contamination zones afflicted by Collapse radiation so that human resettlement can occur.
+Meanwhile, as the URNC (Note: "Union of Rossartrist Nations Coalition" (联合政府罗克萨特主义合众国联盟), a supranational union which formed in 2064 in Europe, merged with the Neo-Soviet Union by 2071, and by the time of the events of Girls' Frontline 2 in 2074, later expanded into South America and northern Asia) grows in size and power, it begins to undertake a major project of purifying contamination zones afflicted by Collapse radiation so that human resettlement can occur.